 When recently diagnosed with an insulin-dependent type of diabetes, insulin injections are often intimidating.
 At first, you may have to overcome your fear of needles and are probably scared not to do your subcutaneous injections correctly.

-Insulin is available with different injection devices, including prefilled pens, vials, and insulin pumps.
+Insulin is available with different injection devices, including prefilled pens, smart pens, vials, and insulin pumps.
 The pens are now widely used, but some patients are still prescribed vials of insulin.

 Insulin vials are a bit trickier to use than pens because they require specific handling, such as drawing insulin from the vial into the syringe.